Huskies release depth chart ahead of Saturday’s top-10 showdown against Auburn

 Junior Chico McClatcher — coming back from two major surgeries last fall — is listed behind junior Aaron Fuller at one receiver spot.

 It is interesting to see senior Tevis Bartlett listed back at strong-side linebacker.
-He has spent most of the year inside at weakside linebacker, where junior DJ Beavers is now listed atop the depth chart (with Kyler Manu and Jake Wambaugh as the backups inside).
-The feeling here is Bartlett will likely still see time inside.
+He has spent most of spring ball and fall camp transitioning inside to weakside linebacker, where junior DJ Beavers is now listed atop the depth chart (with Kyler Manu and Jake Wambaugh as the backups inside).
+The feeling here is Bartlett will likely still see time inside but his versatility creates improved depth at both positions.

 Fifth-year senior Shane Bowman is atop the depth chart at one defensive line spot, and Benning Potoa’e is listed ahead of Ryan Bowman at Buck linebacker.